 The multidisciplinary team who look after you will closely involve you and your carer or family.
-They are there to support you in whatever way you may need, and will endeavour to build a good relationship between you so that you to always feel at ease in discussing any problems that you may have.
+They are there to support you in whatever way you may need, and will endeavour to build a good relationship between you so that you to always feel at ease discussing any problems.

 You are very much part of the team, and can be involved in many ways.
-One important way is by keeping a diary to monitor how the symptoms of Parkinson’s affect you and how you respond to your medications, including adjustments that are made over time.
+One important way is to keep a diary to monitor how the symptoms of Parkinson’s affect you and how you respond to your medications, including adjustments that are made over time.